ypl6/heaplens/README.md

 ```

 ### `heaplens-chunks`
-Outputs a slightly modified version of `heap chunks` from `gef`, that integrates info from `heap bins` about free chunks.
+Outputs a slightly modified version of `heap chunks` from `gef`.

+This extends GEF’s `heap chunks` (which shows chunks’ addresses,  flags, sizes and metadata) by integrating information about free chunks from `heap bins` (which lists formerly allocated and freed chunks from glibc bins).
+GEF provides features that help heap inspection like the two we mentioned, but it is tedious to combine the two.
+On a high level, this command collects addresses of free chunks from the latter, and labels them in the former’s result.

 ```shell
 heaplens-chunks -h